esentri/domainlifecycles/readme_validation.md

 - Any method that does not follow the getter convention (getter = method name starts with `get...` (boolean `is...`), without parameters, but with a return value): `validate()` (and `BeanValidations.validate(this);`) is inserted at the end of the affected methods, before returning a potential return value
-- Any method being annotated with either `nitrox.dlc.core.validation.Query` or with `nitrox.dlc.core.validation.ExcludeValidation` will be excluded from the ByteCode extension
+- Any method being annotated with either `io.domainlifecycles.core.validation.Query` or with `io.domainlifecycles.core.validation.ExcludeValidation` will be excluded from the ByteCode extension

 Example of a class with ByteCode extension enabled.
 The places where the